aceeric/imgpull/README.md

 You can see that the `PullerOpts` struct is the key to configuring the puller to interface with the upstream registry.
 In fact the CLI options directly map to the fields in the `PullerOpts` struct as shown by the table below.

-> See the [Examples](examples) directory for a couple of examples on using the code as a library.
+> See the [Examples](examples) directory for examples of how to use the project as a library.

 | Struct Member | Command line option | Setting via the struct | Setting via the CLI |
 |-|-|-|-|